-- An Astrolabe is an invention that generates results with the universe’s help by using the positions of the stars or the sun to calculate results.
+- An Astrolabe is an ancient invention that generates results with the universe’s help by using the positions of the stars or the sun to calculate results.
 It was once used in navigation to assist explorers and sailors in navigation by calculating distance by measuring the distance between the sun and the stars above the horizon.

 - Until the 1650s, when more precise devices were invented, the Astrolabe was considered the most common astrological tool.

 - The invention of the plane astrolabe is frequently mistakenly credited to Theon’s daughter, Hypatia.
 However, it is known to have been used for at least 500 years before Hypatia was born.

 - Over 1,000 uses for the Astrolabe were mentioned by a prominent Muslim astronomer born in 903, including calculating horoscopes, navigation, astrology, timekeeping, prayer, astronomy, and creating birth charts.

 While modern humans tend to think of science in terms of innovations made during the past 100 to 200 years, mankind has always had great scientific thinkers.
 Over 2,000 years ago, one or more such scientific thinkers invented the Astrolabe, a calculator that was capable of solving astronomical problems.

 Such a device would have been invaluable to astronomers and, later, with the invention of the maritime Astrolabe, to mariners as well.
 While traditional Astrolabes, which were known as planispheric astrolabes, calculated the altitude of celestial bodies, the maritime astrolabe was used to determine latitude.
 Being able to determine latitude was essential to helping mariners know where they were in a featureless ocean or sea.

 - Original Use

 - Capable of working out different types of problems in astronomy.